rberkkaratas/ecommerce-api/README.md

 # E-Commerce API with Express & MongoDB

-v1.0.1
+v1.1.0

 ## Description

 This is a simple API for an e-commerce application.
 It uses Express.js for routing and MongoDB for the database.
 It has the following features:
 - CRUD operations for products and orders
-- CORS, Rate Limiting, and Sanitize middleware
+- ✅CORS, Rate Limiting, and Sanitize middleware
-- User authentication with JWT
+- ✅User authentication with JWT
 - Image upload with Multer
 - Pagination
 - Filtering
 - Sorting
 - Searching
-- Error handling
+- ✅Error handling
 - Logging
 - Unit and integration testing
 - Deployment to Vercel